jhucsf/fall2020/resources/exam2review.md

-Assume that all of the variables refer to CPU registers, and that the CPU has two integer multipliers, each of which is fully pipelined, and can execute a single instruction in 3 cycles.
+Assume that all of the variables refer to CPU registers, and that the CPU has two integer multipliers, each of which is fully pipelined, and can execute a single 64-bit multiplication in 3 cycles.
 What is the mininum number of cycles required for the computation to complete?

 ## C: Caches